johnkerl/miller/docs/src/scripting.md

 * You leave off the initial `mlr` since that's present on line 1.
 * You don't need all the backslashing for line-continuations.
 * You don't need the explicit `--` or `"$@"`.
+* All text from `#` to end of line is stripped out.
+If for any reason you need to suppress this, please use `mlr --s-no-comment-strip` in place of `mlr -s`.

 Then you can do